davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 * Ability to describe our app, its version, and basic invocation syntax
 * Nicely formatted list of options and descriptions
-* Ability to accept "negetable" options (we'll talk about that in a second)
+* Ability to accept "negatable" options (we'll talk about that in a second)

 Further, I've gone to the trouble to make sure that `--color` clearly indicates the acceptable values as well as the default.
 Finally, I've made sure that all options are available in short-form (for easy typing on the command line) and long-form (for clarity when scripting and configuring our app).